stereo3d/kwangwoon-klas-bugs/readme.md

-## U-Campus Bug Tracking
+## Kwangwoon University Bug Tracking
-These pages help to collect the anomalities and bugs found on U-Campus.
+These pages help to collect the anomalities and bugs found on the learning management of Kwangwoon University.
+It was formally called U-Campus.
+It is now called KLAS.

 ### View the Bugs